-he presses the cursor routing key corresponding to cell 4 or 5.
-He starts writing the coefficients a few columns to the right because he will have to enter -1 on the next line;

-writes the coefficients: 1 0 1 -2

-(splits the coefficients with two or three spaces to be able to insert the appropriate number under each coefficient);

-C) returns with Enter.
-If auto-indent is enabled, he will have to press home to go to the beginning of the line;

-D) he writes -1 and returns with Enter;

-E) reads the first coefficient, previously entered, by pressing the "Previous line" key twice.
-Keeping your finger on the cell of the braille display where you read the first coefficient, it moves two lines below.
-Press the cursor routing key above the cell and the cursor moves to the same column as the coefficient.
-This is possible thanks to the particular function of the LAMBDA editor which allows you to write anywhere in the window.

-F) he writes the read coefficient;

-G) moves up with the Braille display to the previous line by pressing "Previous line".
+- he presses the cursor routing key corresponding to cell 4 or 5.
+He starts writing the coefficients a few columns to the right because he will have to enter -1 on the next line: - writes the coefficients: 1 0 1 -2 - (splits the coefficients with two or three spaces to be able to insert the appropriate number under each coefficient); - C) returns with Enter.
+If auto-indent is enabled, he will have to press home to go to the beginning of the line; - D) he writes -1 and returns with Enter; - E) reads the first coefficient, previously entered, by pressing the "Previous line" key twice.
+Keeping his finger on the cell of the Braille display where he reads the first coefficient, it moves two lines below.
+Presses the cursor routing key above the cell and the cursor moves to the same column as the coefficient.
+This is possible thanks to the particular function of the LAMBDA editor which allows you to write anywhere in the window. - F) he writes the read coefficient; - G) moves up with the Braille display to the previous line by pressing "Previous line".
 Can read -1 on the left, multiplies the coefficient just entered by -1, remembers the result.
 Moves up one line with the Braille display.
 Reads the second coefficient.
-Moves down one line keeping your finger on the same cell of the Braille display Press the cursor routing key corresponding to the cell so the cursor moves exactly under the second coefficient Write the result of the multiplication;
+Moves down one line keeping his finger on the same cell of the Braille display.
+Presses the cursor routing key corresponding to the cell so the cursor moves exactly under the second coefficient.
+Writes the result of the multiplication;

-H) He holds finger on multiplication result.
-Move the braille display down one line by pressing "Next line".
-Press the corresponding cursor routing key.
+- H)He holds finger on multiplication result.
+Moves the Braille display down one line by pressing "Next line".
+Presses the corresponding cursor routing key.
 The cursor moves to the second column of coefficients, on the third row, exactly below the result of the previous multiplication.
 Writes the result of the difference between the second coefficient and the number in the second line.
-Both can be read easily by going up a line or two on the braille display;

-I) repeat the above steps (E to H) as appropriate to complete the algorithm

-J) Press Enter to go to the next line.
+Both can be read easily by going up a line or two on the Braille display; - I) Repeats the above steps (E to H) as appropriate to complete the algorithm - J) Presses Enter to go to the next line.
 On the last line read the coefficients of the new polynomial.
 Write:

-K Proceeds to solve the inequalities
+K) Proceeds to solve the inequalities

+and
-L he solves the inequality with the rule of signs:

-1- Place the cursor on the braille display's midline by pressing the corresponding cursor routing key.
+- L) He solves the inequality with the rule of signs: - 1- Place the cursor on the Braille display's midline by pressing the corresponding cursor routing key.
 Write 1.
-Press Enter;

-2- Move left by 1 and write - (sign of the first inequality);

-3- Move right by 1 and write +;

-4- Press Enter.
-Thanks to the auto-indentation function, the focus is exactly under the minus sign;

-5- Write +;

-6- With the braille display, read the position of the + on the previous line, move to the current line, and press the cursor routing key;

-7- Write +;

-8- Press Enter and write the results of the rule of signs on the next line.
+Press Enter; - 2- Move left by 1 and write (sign of the first inequality); - 3- Move right by 1 and write +; - 4- Press Enter.
+Thanks to the auto-indentation function, the focus is exactly under the minus sign; - 5- Write +; - 6- With the Braille display, read the position of the + on the previous line, move to the current line, and press the cursor routing key; - 7- Write +; - 8- Press Enter and write the results of the rule of signs on the next line.